Aspidistra elatior (Cast Iron Plant) Indoor Care, Propagation and Problems with Solutions

 Cast Iron Plant does not require heavy feeding.
 Feed it with a balanced, liquid fertilizer once a month during the growing season.

 Stop feeding during the cold season as growth is minimal at this time, so feeding at this time can cause fertilizer and death of the plant.
+Read more on how to feed houseplants.

 Potting Mix

 The best potting mix for Aspidistra elatior should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
-The soil should be loose enough to allow water to drain out fast enough as the plant is prone to root-rot disease.
+The soil should be loose enough to allow water to drain out fast enough as the plant is prone to root-rot.
+Cactus and succulents soil is ideal for this plant as it drains easily.

 Repotting